seosgithub/flok/docs/mod/controller.md

 #Controller (controller.js)

+### Depends
+  * ui.js - The controller module depends on the `ui` module as it passes a pointer to a view in `if_controller_init`

 ### Functions
 `if_controller_init(bp, rvp, name, info)` - Initialize a controller that manages the view at `rvp` and contains the address `bp`.
 All events are sent to `bp` should be handled appropriatlely.
+The `rvp` pointer will always be an initialized (but not attached) view.
+When receiving an action, the view is guaranteed to be attached at that time.

 ### Spec helpers